yaotsakpo/BMICalculator/README.md

 # BMICalculator
-BMICalcultor is create with node js
+BMICalcultor is a BMI calculator created with node js